mineshmshah/fullstack-dev-challenge/README.md

 I then broke down the application by components and built them up from the Chakra UI.
 A lot were stylistic changes to add for a better UI such as through the addition of validation.
 I broke down each component with a dedicated folder which contained its interfaces, tests and the main component.

-I implemented and created a context wrapper with the reducer as the app I wanted to create has this validation and layers through the pages.
+I implemented and created a context wrapper with the reducer as the app I wanted to create a store that deals with the validation and various layers of the pages.
 I create a central store to hold this and wrapped this around the main app so it had access to the store and the dispatch methods through `useContext`.
 Once it was all constructed, I made sure I was getting data from the server, and then finished off by making sure that the app was responsive.

 Finally, I made sure the majority of the front end was fully tested.
 What really helped was creating a `customRender` method to get access to the dispatch to see whether it was being called.
 This sped up the process drastically and allowed me to get the majority of the app tested with ease.